pumpkinslayer12/Urban-Farming/Guides/School-Urban-Farming-Framework.md

 # School Urban Farming Framework

 # Overview

-The School Urban Farming Framework is a comprehensive guide for establishing sustainable urban farms in schools.
-Starting with a needs assessment, it outlines the necessary resources and potential challenges for both outdoor and indoor farming setups.
+The School Urban Farming Framework is a holistic guide for instituting sustainable urban farms within school settings.
+This resource encapsulates the process, from preliminary needs assessment through to ongoing improvement, covering key aspects such as funding strategies, crop selection, land preparation, and farm implementation.

-The guide details funding strategies, crop selection, land preparation, and implementation, emphasizing organic practices.
-It also covers training, water management, and harvest techniques for food safety and high-quality produce.

-Furthermore, the framework provides guidance on monitoring and managing pests, with specific strategies for various crops.
-Finally, it offers tools for evaluating program success and areas for improvement, ensuring ongoing farm development and success.

-Overall, this framework equips schools with essential information and resources to start and manage an urban farm effectively.
+In addition to encouraging organic farming practices, the framework guides training modules, water management techniques, and harvest methods to ensure food safety and high-quality produce.
+Moreover, it introduces strategies for pest monitoring and management specific to various crops, as well as tools for evaluating program success.
+Ultimately, this framework is designed to provide schools with the foundational knowledge to successfully establish and maintain urban farms.

 # Needs Assessment, Resources, Funding, and Community Engagement